KushRawat/CN-DSA-Python/README.md

 # DSA
-Data structures and Algorithms Problems in Python
+Data structures and Algorithms Problems in